 Several different illnesses can cause diarrhea and vomiting.
 These symptoms can result from a bacterial infection, a parasite, a life-threatening illness, or even a simple case of food poisoning.
+Foodborne illness, often caused by consuming contaminated food, can also lead to these symptoms.
 Dehydration is a common side effect of both prolonged diarrhea and vomiting.
 Severe dehydration is caused when fluids in the body are lost faster than they’re replaced.
+Dehydration occurs when the body loses more fluids than it takes in.
 Some symptoms of dehydration can include:

 • Dry mouth.